Market Recap: July 1, 2026, The Day in Numbers

 Data notes

-- Dollar volume is a per-minute proxy — close × volume summed per minute bar.
+- Dollar volume is a per-minute proxy, close × volume summed per minute bar, regular hours.
+Displayed extremes were cross-checked against adjacent bars; ties take the earliest.

 Methodology

-- The period is a single trading session ({v:session_count} session, verified from observed bars).
-Timestamps are stored in UTC and converted to New York time inside the queries.
-"Close" means the last regular-session minute bar; day changes compare July 1 with June 30.
-The session was verified from the observed bar span — never assumed.
+- One trading session (1 session, verified from observed bars and the holiday table, never assumed).
+Timestamps are stored in UTC, converted to New York time inside the queries; "close" is the last regular-session minute bar, day changes against June 30.

-- Decimal columns are cast to 64-bit floats before ratio arithmetic; option expiries are re-parsed from the OCC ticker (the table's own expiry column is broken).
-All panels are read once, at authoring time, through the gated read-only path.
-Warehouse state as of July 5, 2026.
+- Decimals are cast to 64-bit floats before ratio arithmetic; option expiries are re-parsed from the OCC ticker.
+Panels run once, at authoring time, through the gated read-only path.
+Warehouse state as of July 13, 2026; this edition adds the sector, volatility, news, dividend and quarter-history panels.

-Every panel is a stored query result — chart, table, and SQL are one object.
-Paste any of them into the Strasmore terminal and make them your own.
-Previous session: June 30.
-Next: July 2.
-The week: the four-session holiday week.
+Every panel is a stored query result, chart, table and SQL are one object.
+Paste any into the Strasmore terminal.
+Next: July 2; the week: the holiday week.